Batch File Compression |

 The full syntax for the batch compression command is

-You must specify the full name of the input file, including its extension, on the BATCOMP command line.
-If you do not specify the output file, BATCOMP will use the same base name as the input file and add a .BTM extension.
-For example, to compress MYBATCH.CMD and save the result as MYBATCH.BTM, you can use either one of these commands:
+You must specify the full name of the input file and output files, including their extensions, on the BATCOMP command line.
+For example, to compress MYBATCH.CMD and save the result as MYBATCH.BTM, you use this command:

 batcomp mybatch.cmd mybatch.btm